LJEDD2/Kernel_practice/Deep Learning Tutorial/CNN/README.md

-# Cifar 10 using LeNet5 and Keras
+# CIFAR 10 using LeNet5 and Keras

 This repository has 1 tasks performed with **LeNet5** on the **Cifar10** Dataset